wiedehopf/tar1090/README.md

 sudo systemctl restart lighttpd
 ```

+Note 1: This will only work if you are using dump1090-fa and the default install

-Note if those cause lighttpd not to start for any reason some other lighttpd configuration is conflicting.
+Note 2: if those cause lighttpd not to start for any reason some other lighttpd configuration is conflicting.
 To solve the problem just delete the configuration you copied there:
 ```
 sudo rm /etc/lighttpd/conf-enabled/95-tar1090-otherport.conf